-My name is Bradley Nelson and I am one of the Social Studies teachers at Grantsburg High School.
+My name is Bradley Nelson and I am a Social Studies teacher at Grantsburg High School.
 I've been with the district since 2012.
-I am currently teaching World History, AP World History, AP Psychology, and US History.
+I am currently teaching World History, AP World History, AP Psychology, US History, and Wisconsin Heritage and Culture.
 I am also the boys track and field coach.

-I am originally from Clear Lake, and my wife and I live in St. Croix Falls with our two children.
+I am originally from Clear Lake, and my wife and I live in St. Croix Falls with our three children.
 We are avid campers and love traveling around Minnesota and Wisconsin.

 These are the required standards students will be assessed on for each course:

 - US History

 - Students will use historical evidence to determine cause and effect.